Invariant Functions On Cluster Ensembles

 \subsection{Structure of this paper}

-Section 2 recalls the background necessary to give a concise definition of a cluster ensemble invariant.
-Section 3 contains many examples of invariants for various cluster algebras.
-In Section 4, we prove some basic structural theorems about invariants for general cluster algebras.
-Section 5 introduces some ideas of hyperbolic geometry and Teichm\"uller theory into our analysis of invariants.
-This explains the origin of and relationships between many of the examples in section 3.
-It is well known that the Markov cluster algebra has an interpretation in terms of the hyperbolic geometry of the once punctured torus \cite{Caroline:markov}.
-We briefly recall this idea in example \ref{exmp:hypmarkov} and we apply generalizations of this idea to study new invariants.
-In section 6, we classify the invariants of algebras of affine cluster ensembles.
-And finally, section 7 covers some conjectures about more complicated structures underlying invariants in general.
+Section \ref{sec:background} recalls the background necessary to give a concise definition of a cluster ensemble invariant.
+Section \ref{sec:examples} contains many examples of invariants for various cluster algebras.
+In Section \ref{sec:structures}, we prove some basic structural theorems about invariants for general cluster algebras.
+Section \ref{sec:geometry} introduces some ideas of hyperbolic geometry and Teichm\"uller theory into our analysis of invariants, which explains the origin of and relationships between many of the examples in section 3.
+In section \ref{sec:affine}, we classify the invariants of algebras of affine cluster ensembles.
+And finally, section \ref{sec:conjectures} covers some conjectures about more complicated structures underlying invariants in general.